grscheller/scheller-linux-archive/matlab/mupad/HarmonicOscillator/README.md

-The file, HarmonicOscWaveFunctions.mn, is a MATLAB MuPad notebook which models a 1-dimensional Harmonic Oscillator wave function.
-I was curious on how the the function looked for high wave number.
+# MuPad

+## Disclaimer:
-I haven't had MuPad on my MATLAB license for at least 5 years, so I can not vouch how well it will work for later versions of MuPad.
+I haven't had MuPad on my MATLAB license for at least 5 years, so I cannot vouch how well it will work for later versions of MuPad.

+## MuPad Notebooks -

+### HarmonicOscWaveFunctions.mn
+   * Models a 1-dimensional Harmonic Oscillator
+     wave function.
+I was curious on how the it looks for high wave number.